 - The process should last a few minutes.

-- After it’s done, close the Command Prompt
+- When completed just close the Command Prompt.

-If SFC scan can’t fix your problem, you might want to consider using DISM scan instead.
+If an SFC scan can’t fix your problem, you might want to consider using a DISM scan instead.
 To do that, you just need to do the following:

 - Open Command Prompt as administrator.